kornelski/http-cache-semantics/README.md

 // It's not enough that it exists in the cache, it has to match the new request, too: if (policy && policy.satisfiesWithoutRevalidation(newRequest)) {
-    // OK, the previous `response` can be used to respond to the `newRequest` return response;
+    // OK, the previous response can be used to respond to the `newRequest`.
+    // Response headers have to be updated, e.g. to add Age and remove uncacheable headers. response.headers = policy.responseHeaders();
+    return response;
 }
 ```